 Besides other data in the Optimizer, information about the Core Web Vitals can also be accessed in the SEO-Module.
 Here you can see the Field Data from Google Chrome and analyse the performance of every website you want.
+Video walk-through below.

 In the white bar, located between the Toolbox navigation menu and the filters, you’ll find general settings for the whole page.